john-itcsolutions/cheirrs/README.md

 _________________________________________________________________

-## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'haus', within this cmr-model called 'werk'.
+## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'house', within this cmr-model called 'dbase-bchains'.

 (If not on "house" controller)

-`juju switch haus`
+`juju switch house`

 `juju offer postgresql:db`

-then, if you `juju status` in the werk model you will see, at the foot of the output, a reference to the Offer.
+then, if you `juju status` in the dbase-bchains model you will see, at the foot of the output, a reference to the Offer.

 An application (and users - here admin and ubuntu) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):